hamersaw/stip/README.md

 #### IMAGE FILL
 Typically image datasets partition data into many tiles.
 The inherit tile bounds mean that often a single geohash spans multiple tiles.
 Therefore, when loading data, one image contains partial data whereas another contains the remaining data.
 The 'image fill' command attempts to identify image sets where 'complete' images may be built by combining multiple source images.
 This command launches a task on each cluster node to process data local to that machine.
 This command employs many of the same filtering criteria as 'image search' and 'image list' commands, enabling fine image processing filtering criteria.

-    # attempt to fill all images for the NAIP dataset
+    # attempt to fill all images in album test2 for the NAIP dataset
     ./stip image fill test2 -p NAIP

 ## TODO